daniellaomokore/BoredApp/README.md

 <i>The BoredApp assists users in generating a chosen activity to take part in based on the users budget,number of participants, activities with links , a specific type of activity or choose an activity at random.

 ✨<b>How to Run:</b>

 * Install the dependencies by running `pip install -r requirements.txt` in the terminal or command prompt on your system.

-* Create the database by opening the 'Database' directory in the 'londonweatherguess' directory , copy the content  within the 'createDatabase.sql' file and run it into your MYSQL Workbench or MYSQL CLI to create the database .

-* Run the 'models.py' file to create your database table.
+* Run the 'models.py' file to create your database and it's tables.

 * set up your environmental variables in a '.env' file in the root.
 With variables for USER = "[your MYSQL user]", DATABASEPASSWORD = "[your MYSQL password]" ,HOST = "[your MYSQL host]" and SECRET_KEY = "[your secret key]"